Roland Hayes: Late career

 Hayes did not perform very much from the 1940s to the 1970s, but continued yearly concerts at Carnegie Hall in New York and performances at Fisk and other colleges.
 In 1966, he was awarded the degree of Honorary Doctorate of Music from The Hartt School of Music, University of Hartford.
 Hayes continued to perform until the age of 85, when he gave his last concert at the Longy School of Music in Cambridge.
 He was able to purchase the land in Georgia on which he had grown up as a child.

-He died on January 1, 1977, five years after his final concert.
+Hayes died on January 1, 1977, five years after his final concert.

 Racial reaction

-Hayes, before departing from Prague for Berlin in 1924, was warned by American Consul General not to go to Germany until the occupying armies had been withdrawn, as Germans had bitter feelings over being occupied by armies with black troops.
+Before he departed from Prague for Berlin in 1924, Hayes was warned by the American Consul General not to go to Germany until the occupying armies had been withdrawn, as Germans had bitter feelings about being occupied by armies with black troops.
 An open letter to the American Ambassador was published in a Berlin newspaper, calling "for the prevention of a certain calamity: namely, the concert of an American Negro who has come to Berlin to defile the name of the German poets and composers."
-Despite this protest, Hayes wrote, "I refused to believe ... that they would hold me, a private Negro citizen of the United States, responsible for the presence of French-speaking Africans."
-Hayes booked his recital at Konzerthaus Berlin with no difficulties.
-Germans were still unhappy about his appearance in Berlin, and when he appeared on stage several members of the audience began to boo and hiss at the singer.
-Despite the hostile climate, Hayes began to sing Franz Schubert's "Du bist die Ruh."
+Despite this protest, Hayes wrote: "I refused to believe ... that they would hold me, a private Negro citizen of the United States, responsible for the presence of French-speaking Africans."
+Hayes booked his recital at Konzerthaus Berlin without difficulty.
+Germans were still unhappy about his appearance in Berlin, and when Hayes appeared on stage several members of the audience began to boo and hiss at the singer.
+Despite the hostile reception, he began to sing Franz Schubert's "Du bist die Ruh".
 Hayes's remarkable voice and musical talent won over the audience and his concert was a success.

-Hayes's wife and daughter mistakenly sat in seats reserved for white customers in a shoe store in Rome, Georgia in 1942.
-An argument erupted which resulted in the two leaving.
+Hayes's wife and daughter mistakenly sat in seats reserved for white customers in a shoe store in Rome, Georgia, in 1942.
+An argument erupted, which resulted in the two leaving.
 Later, Hayes confronted the store owner, whom he knew, and resolved the conflict.
 Upon leaving, Hayes was assaulted by police and put under arrest, with his wife also being taken into custody.
 Gradually the story received national attention and much sympathy for Hayes.
 The assaulting police officer was fired, with federal charges made against him.
 A poem by Langston Hughes, entitled "How About It, Dixie," refers to the incident.

 Hayes faced heavy criticism from anti-Jim Crow activists for performing in an integrated theater in Washington, D.C., on January 5, 1926, followed by a segregated theater in Baltimore, Maryland, on January 7, 1926.

-Hayes taught at Black Mountain College for the 1945 Summer institute where his public concert was, according to Martin Duberman, "one of the great moments in Black Mountain's history."
+Hayes taught at Black Mountain College for the 1945 Summer institute, where his public concert was, according to Martin Duberman, "one of the great moments in Black Mountain's history".
 After this concert, in which unsegregated seating went well, the school had its first full-time black student and full-time member of the faculty.